Dr. Yulia I. Shtareva, Psy.D. | Prov. Licensed Clinical Psychologist in Austin, TX

 Personal Note

 I was born in Moscow, Russia but raised in the Pacific Northwest after my family immigrated as political refugees in the 1990’s.
 My multicultural upbringing gives me a deep appreciation for how culture, migration, and ideology shape identity.
-My dissertation built on my lived experience as a descendant/survivor of authoritarian regimes.
-Visit my Publications page to read my research paper and get a peak into my personal history.
+My dissertation was built on my lived experience as a descendant of authoritarian regimes, and I believe this positions me uniquely to understand and connect with people from Jewish, Persian, Chinese, and Indian cultures and backgrounds.
+Visit my Publications page to read my research paper.

-Outside of psychology, I reconnect with my creative roots through music and Persian dance, and recharge through exercise, nature, saunas, cold therapy and time with my husband and our cats, Pumba & Jasper.
-I believe creativity, love, and movement are vital to mental health and I bring that philosophy into my therapeutic approach.
+Outside of psychology, I reconnect with my creative roots through singing and dance, and recharge through exercise, nature, saunas, cold therapy and time with my husband and our cats, Pumba & Jasper.
+I believe creativity, love, and movement are vital to mental health, and I bring that philosophy into my therapeutic approach.

 Connect